wp-plugins/book-a-place/README.txt

 == Changelog ==

+= 0.5.0 =
+* Re-worked and improved the orders section.
+* Fixed problems with translating.

 = 0.4.2 =
 * Created cart validation.
 So this disable possibility to checkout an empty cart now.
 * Created an ability to export orders to CSV.